sergiusens/snappy-docs/core/usage.md

 This is an overview of commonly used snap commands.
 You can find the full command reference [here](/docs/reference/snap-command).

-## Log in to a snap store
+## Log in to the Snap Store

-Snaps are normally installed from a [store](/docs/core/store).
-You can interact with a store without signing-in, but signing-in offers a number of advantages.
+Snaps are normally installed from the Snap Store.
+You can interact with the Snap Store without signing-in, but signing-in offers a number of advantages.
 These advantages include the ability to access your private snaps and managing your snaps without requiring root on the device.

-Snap stores hold a collection of snaps for delivery to clouds, devices, and private infrastructures.
-You sign-in to a store as follows, using your [Ubuntu One account](https://login.ubuntu.com/+login):
+The Snap Store holds a collection of snaps for delivery to clouds, devices, and private infrastructures.
+You sign-in as follows, using your [Ubuntu One account](https://login.ubuntu.com/+login):

     $ sudo snap login me@myself.com
     Password: *********